-Walker: Well I broke my wrist but you put in a hard cast and then you’re skating again!
+Well, I broke my wrist but you put in a hard cast and then you’re skating again!
 So just a lot of minor injuries.

 Wow, you really are lucky!
 Sprained ankles are the worst, rolling the ankle hurts so much!

-Walker: Yeah they really are the common plague of the skateboarder!
+Yeah, they really are the common plague of the skateboarder!

 So is there anything skateboarding gives you that nothing else can?

-Walker: Um, I’m a pretty lazy exerciser (laughs), so I feel like it really just gives me that nice sweat, not necessarily a cardio workout but it’s some kind of workout.
+Um, I’m a pretty lazy exerciser (laughs), so I feel like it really just gives me that nice sweat, not necessarily a cardio workout but it’s some kind of workout.
 I just don’t know if it wasn't for skateboarding if I would exercise (laughs).
-I probably would but it’s all I’ve ever really used for exercise so I feel like that’s one.
+I probably would, but it’s all I’ve ever really used for exercise so I feel like that’s one.